-A monthly visit, or at a frequency agreed with the project team, shall be completed by a professional health and safety practitioner.
+A monthly visit shall be completed by a professional health and safety practitioner.
 A report from the visit is to be documented and submitted to the relevant ISG manager.

 PPE shall be provided to ensure personnel are protected from health and safety risks.
 All persons entering an operational area shall be required to wear the minimum five-point PPE laid out in this standard.
 Task-specific PPE shall be provided to operatives, where identified by risk assessment.